fauna-labs/fauna-shopapp-flask/README.md

 NodeJS driver do serialization on the fly and here is example of response
 ![response example](https://github.com/fireridlle/faunadb-shop/blob/master/nodejs_cursor_response.png)

-For python driver, developer should care serialization/parsing by himself as by default, flask would serialize custom objects
+For python driver, developer should care about serialization/parsing by himself as by default, flask would serialize custom objects